sjentsch/jamoviDocs/index.rst

-   You can find further topics in the menu on the right-hand side: step-for-step instructions for conducting common analyses (“Analyses”), brief instructions how to deal with common tasks (“How to...”), information regarding how to get started with developing modules to extend the function of jamovi (“Developers Hub”), and information aiming to ease the transition from SPSS (“From SPSS to jamovi”).
+   You can find further topics in the menu on the right-hand side: step-for-step instructions for conducting common analyses (“Analyses”), brief instructions how to deal with common tasks (“How to…”), information regarding how to get started with developing modules to extend the function of jamovi (“Developers Hub”), and information aiming to ease the transition from SPSS (“From SPSS to jamovi”).